Myths About The Side Effects Of Hydroquinone Cream

 When too much melanin is clustered together, they appear as brown spots on the skin.
 Hydroquinone steps in to interrupt this process and ultimately causes the brown spots to gradually fade.

-With daily usage, you can expect a hydroquinone-based skin-lightening product to product visible results within 2 – 3 months.
+With daily usage, you can expect a hydroquinone-based skin-lightening product to produce visible results within 2 – 3 months.

 Sun protection is one of the key parts of any skincare routine, but this is especially important when using skin-lightening products.